Land Without Limits

 Tip: Check out our Road Trips page for itineraries that lead to and from Bella Coola.

-The second option for getting to Bella Coola is with a very scenic trip on Pacific Coastal Airlines from Vancouver.
-Arriving and departing the Bella Coola Airport is one of the most beautiful airplane trips you’ll ever have as you descend and ascend next to glacier-capped granite mountains with waterfalls cascading down in every direction.
-From here, some accommodations include pickup and transfers to activities, or you can choose to rent a vehicle with Bella Coola Vehicle Rentals.
+The second option for reaching Bella Coola Valley is via a very scenic trip on Pacific Coastal Airlines from Vancouver.
+Arriving and departing from Bella Coola Airport offers one of the most picturesque airplane journeys you’ll ever experience, as you descend and ascend next to glacier-capped granite mountains with waterfalls cascading down in every direction.
+Some accommodations include pickup and transfers to activities, or alternatively, you can opt to rent a vehicle from Bella Coola Vehicle Rentals.

 Things to do in the Bella Coola Valley

-In addition to gliding through the air, activities out here take advantage of all the geological elements BC has to offer: ocean, land, lakes and snow.
+In addition to gliding through the air, activities in the Bella Coola Valley take advantage of all the geological elements BC has to offer: ocean, land, lakes, and snow.
 From high in the alpine to low valley bottom and out into the fjords, unique and pathfinding adventures are not hard to come by.

 Adventures in the air

-Flightseeing by helicopter or floatplane is the best way to gain a birds-eye view of the stunning glaciers, alpine lakes, waterfalls, and mountainscapes.
-Floatplane adventures with Tweedsmuir Air disembark from Nimpo Lake (about 2 hours drive from the valley) and take visitors to the famous Hunlen Falls and Monarch Icefield while landing on glacial lakes such as Jacobson Lake.
+Flightseeing by helicopter or floatplane is the best way to gain a bird’s-eye view of the stunning glaciers, alpine lakes, waterfalls, and mountainscapes of the Bella Coola Valley.
+Floatplane adventures with Tweedsmuir Air disembark from Nimpo Lake (about a 2-hour drive from the valley) and take visitors to the famous Hunlen Falls and Monarch Icefield while landing on glacial lakes such as Jacobson Lake.

 hunlen falls chilcotin